 Even better, these cookies are made with simple ingredients you already have on-hand.
 You can make these cookies in about 20 minutes!

 Israeli honey cookies are also known as Duvshaniot.
 They are a well-known cookie that's commonly used by placing them in gift baskets to give to family and friends.

 In Israel, they are used to wish each other good fortune during the new year.
 You will rarely ever find a gift basket that doesn't have some Israeli honey cookies because it's such a huge tradition.
 Another Israeli favorite are these gluten free mandelbrot.

-- Gluten free flour blend - I really like using King Arthur Measure for Measure but other gluten free flour blends also work well.
+- Gluten free flour blend - I really like using King Arthur Measure for Measure or Bob's Red Mill 1 to 1 GF Blend, but other gluten free flour blends also work well.

 - Brown sugar - You can use light or dark brown sugar

 - Honey - I tend to use cheaper honey types for baking and save the good quality honey types for tea.

 - Butter - use vegan butter if you are dairy-free.

 Recipe step by step instructions:

 Are you ready to give this recipe a try?
 Gather up your ingredients!